 Conducting sleep out, field observation, bush walks, microlight flights and traveling around the park in remote areas is also another way we assist with indirect security measures.

-All the data recorded in the field and through camera traps is used to compose monthly reports for the Park Manager, which aids in the decision making process concerning the management of the ecosystems within the Park.
+All the data recorded in the field and through camera traps is used to compose monthly reports for the Park Management, which aids in the decision making process concerning the management of the ecosystems within the Park.